 - File access is often too decentralized, making it difficult to control and manage.
 Compliance has become more stringent in data management.

-- Lack of notifications critical to insure successful data movement, rather than waiting for a partner to notice missing or incomplete transfers.
-Traditional logs can be helpful but are also hard to find and filter for adequate audit trails.
+- Lack of notifications critical to ensure successful data movement, rather than waiting for a partner to notice missing or incomplete transfers.
+Traditional logs can be helpful, but are also hard to find and filter for adequate audit trails.
 The big issue is meeting data privacy requirements (e.g., PCI DSS, HIPAA, GLBA and SOX) without centralized logs.

 - Employees are still sending files unchecked.
 Without a simple and secure alternative, employees find their own solutions for file portability to maintain productivity.